-Kurgan is a city in Russia, the capital of Kurgan oblast, standing on the Tobol River banks, 2044 km east of Moscow.
+Kurgan is a city in Russia, the capital of the Kurgan region, standing on the banks of the Tobol River, 2,044 km east of Moscow.
 It is an important economic, scientific and cultural center of the Urals, a major transport hub and industrial center.

 The exact date of foundation of Kurgan is unknown.
 The official date is 1679.
 At that time, it was known as Tsaryovo Gorodishche.
 In 1695, the settlement was moved eight kilometers downstream of the Tobol River and got a new name - Tsarekurganskaya (Tsarevo-Kurganskaya) sloboda (settlement).